Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

-This reduces some of the vagueness from the request.
+This reduces some of the vagueness of the request.
 Jump in with suggestions (“ABC and XYZ, who follow you on Twitter, might be good options”), for even better referrals.

 Create a referral message template

-How exactly should a client introduce you to a contact?
-What kind of language should they used in the message?
+How exactly should a client introduce you to contact?
+What kind of language should they use in the message?
 Should they highlight the results you’ve achieved for them?

 Clients don’t want to spend time answering these questions.
 Most likely, they’ll shoot off a two-sentence introduction email that won’t do much to promote your agency.